Influencer Backdoor Attack on Semantic Segmentation: Conclusion

 \section{Conclusion}

-In this work, we first introduce backdoor attacks to the semantic segmentation models.
-Given the practical constraints, we study the two scenarios of IBA, namely, free-position IBA and long-distance IBA.
-Furthermore, a simple, yet effective Nearest Neighbor Injection is proposed to improve IBA for the free-position scenario, and a novel Pixel Random Labeling is proposed to make the long-distance IBA effective.
-This work reveals a potential threat to semantic segmentation and demonstrates the techniques that can make the threat bigger.
-It is interesting to apply our attacks to recently proposed Transformer-based segmentation models~\cite{zheng2021rethinking,strudel2021segmenter,xie2021segformer} and real-world self-driving systems~\cite{nesti2022evaluating,rossolini2022real}, which we leave to future work.
+In this work, we first introduce influencer backdoor attacks to the semantic segmentation models.
+We then propose a simple yet effective Nearest-Neighbor Injection to improve IBA, and a novel Pixel Random Labeling is proposed to make IBA more effective given the practical constraints.
+This work reveals a potential threat to semantic segmentation and demonstrates the techniques that can increase the threat.
+Our methodology, while robust in controlled environments, may encounter challenges in more complex, variable real-world scenarios.
+Future research should explore the applicability of these findings across a broader range of real-world conditions to enhance the generalizability of the proposed attack method.